Open Source

 There's numerous standard backends which frontenders could use in simplistic cases to start, say https://github.com/PostgREST/postgrest or https://github.com/parse-community/parse-server.
 Source: over 3 years ago

 I am curious what backend framework you would choose to run with for prototyping an application with run of the mill user management requirements.
 That is functionality along the lines of: session management, password policies, password reset, user verifications, etc. Sadly it seems there really aren't any frameworks that have user management natively supported.
-The only one I am aware of is [Parse... - Source: Hacker News / almost 4 years ago
+The only one I am aware of is [Parse... - Source: Hacker News / over 4 years ago

 I believe you are referring to main.js file.
 The answer is no. I used parse server for backend.
 And by default all classes are public which means everyone can read every data.
 There is a preferred way to prevent this.
 You disable all class level permissions for every class.
 Then you put your app logic to cloud code which is main.js file you were looking at.
 Here is an article about this...
-Source: about 4 years ago
+Source: over 4 years ago

 Do you know an article comparing Parse-Server to other products?